Tilly-11/expense-tracker-project/README.md

 - The system now supports user-specific AI models that learn from your expense categorization patterns.
 - If the model file is missing or incompatible the AI endpoints may return errors — check log output for file-not-found or deserialization errors.
 - The AI will indicate when it's uncertain about a prediction (confidence < 70%), allowing for better user interaction.
+- For best results, follow the training instructions in [TRAINING_INSTRUCTIONS.md](TRAINING_INSTRUCTIONS.md).

 Running tests
 ```